 - an HEVC/ITU-T H.265 Main 10 Profile base layer (nuh_layer_id=0),

-- and a single enhancement layer (nuh_layer_id!=0) that is tagged either:

-- as an HEVC/ITU-T H.265 Multiview Main 10 layer, or
+- and a single enhancement layer (nuh_layer_id!=0) that is tagged as an HEVC/ITU-T H.265 Multiview Main 10 layer [h265],

-- as an HEVC/ITU-T H.265 Multiview Extended 10 layer [h265].

 - where each layer conforms to Main Tier, Level 5.1 and where UE should be capable of supporting single layer decoding of HEVC/ITU-T H.265 Main 10 Profile bitstreams at Main Tier, Level 5.2.

 NOTE: Both layers are in 4:2:0 format and inter-layer prediction is possible.

+NOTE: Decoders with this decoding capability can also decode bitstreams with a Main Profile base layer, and a single enhancement Multiview Main layer (nuh_layer_id!=0), with the same tier and level restrictions as above.

+- MV-HEVC-Ext-Dual-layers-UHD420-Dec: the capability to decode bitstreams with

+- an HEVC/ITU-T H.265 Main 10 Profile base layer (nuh_layer_id=0),

+- and a single enhancement layer (nuh_layer_id!=0) that is tagged as an HEVC/ITU-T H.265 Multiview Extended 10 layer [h265].

+- where each layer conforms to Main Tier, Level 5.1 and where UE should be capable of supporting single layer decoding of HEVC/ITU-T H.265 Main 10 Profile bitstreams at Main Tier, Level 5.2.

+NOTE: Both layers are in 4:2:0 format and inter-layer prediction is possible.

-NOTE: For this decoding capability the Multiview Main 10 and Multiview Extended 10 profiles are functionally equivalent.
+NOTE: Decoders with this decoding capability can also decode bitstreams with a Main Profile base layer, and a single enhancement Multiview Extended layer (nuh_layer_id!=0), with the same tier and level restrictions as above.

-Editor’s Note: The removal of brackets for Extended 10 is subject to verification that we can playback such content on receivers.
-For this purpose, we recommend check using the VET-AM1008-v1 with direct http link to the test streams: https://www.itu.int/wftp3/av-arch/jvet-site/bitstream_exchange/HEVCMultiview/under_test/.

 - HEVC-Frame-Packed-Stereo-Dec: the capability to decode a bitstream conforming to HEVC/ITU-T H.265 Main 10 Profile, Main Tier, Level 6.0 [h265] bitstreams with frame-packing and VUI constraints as defined in clause 4.5.3

-NOTE: The increase from Level 5.2 for MV-HEVC-UHD-Dec to Level 6.0 in HEVC-Frame-Packed-Stereo-Dec is only to handle larger buffers per frame.
+NOTE: The increase from Level 5.2 for MV-HEVC-Dual-layers-UHD420-Dec to Level 6.0 in HEVC-Frame-Packed-Stereo-Dec is only to handle larger buffers per frame.
 There is no increase in the pixels/second between the two capabilities.

 * * * Next Change * * * *